"The knife is sharpened on a stone, people are strengthened in adversity."

 Type 8s are called "The Challenger."
 Their core fear is being at someone else's mercy.

 Think about that in the context of Xi's childhood: at age nine, watching his father dragged away on false charges.
 Red Guards ransacking his family home.
-His half-sister hanging herself at her military academy.
 Enduring "struggle sessions" where mobs screamed denunciations and called him an "enemy of the revolution."

-These experiences forge something harder than trauma.
-They create a determination — iron, quiet, patient — that sounds like: This will never happen to me again.
+What comes out the other side isn't just trauma.
+It's a determination — iron, quiet, patient — that sounds like: This will never happen to me again.

 Xi Jinping's Upbringing: From Palace to Peasant